kaelzhang/docker-image-futuopend/README.md

 ### WebSocket Server

+#### Imcoming Messages

 - **type** `string` the type of the messages, including following types:
-  - REQUEST_CODE: which means the FutuOpenD agent requires you to provide an SMS verification code
+  - `'REQUEST_CODE'`: which means the FutuOpenD agent requires you to provide an SMS verification code
-  - CONNECTED: which means the FutuOpenD agent is connected
+  - `'CONNECTED'`: which means the FutuOpenD agent is connected
-  - STATUS: the server returns the current status to you
+  - `'STATUS'`: the server returns the current status to you

 ```js
 const {WebSocket} = require('ws')